jeveli/Evelis-iracing-overlays/README.md

 ## Features

-- **Live Standings / Results**
+### Live Standings / Results
 - Position, car number, driver name
 - **Practice / Qual / Warmup:** shows **lap time + gap to P1** on the same row
 - **Race sessions:** shows gaps/intervals (when available)
 - Highlights your own car

-- **Clean Overlay Widgets**
+### Clean Overlay Widgets
 - Designed to sit on top of iRacing while you drive
 - Works with iRacing in **Windowed** or **Borderless** mode

-- **Per-widget Scaling**
+### Per-widget Scaling & Placement
 - Adjust widget size with a slider
 - Place widgets where you want on screen

-- **Simple Launch**
+### Simple Launch
-  - One app starts both the overlay UI and the backend bridge (no manual Python start needed in packaged builds)
+- One app starts both the overlay UI and the backend bridge
+  (no manual Python start needed in packaged builds)

 ## Project Status (Test Stage)

 This project is currently in an **early test stage**.
 It already works as-is and can be used right now, but the codebase is still evolving and improvements may be frequent.

-### Extend and Improve
-You are welcome to **fork this repository and continue development**.
-The goal is to keep the project open and easy to modify, so anyone can:
-- Add new overlay widgets (new panels, new data views)
-- Improve existing widgets (layout, formatting, filtering)
-- Add new settings (more scaling/position controls, themes, etc.)
-- Improve performance and stability
+## Open Development (Please Contribute)

+I want this project to be **community-driven**.
+You are encouraged to fork the repo, add features, and submit pull requests.

+### Ideas for New Overlays / Features
+Examples of things I would love to add over time:
+- Relative / nearby cars overlay (ahead/behind with gaps)
+- Fuel usage / fuel remaining and pit strategy panel
+- Tires (compound, wear estimates, temps if available)
+- Incident / penalty / event messages panel
-- Improve packaging / installer experience
+- Lap delta / pace comparison widgets

-### How to Contribute
-- Open an **Issue** for bugs, suggestions, or feature requests
-- Create a **Pull Request** with improvements
-- Keep changes focused and clearly described (what was changed and why)
+- Driver rating / safety rating display (where applicable)
+- Additional styling themes and layout presets
+- Better multi-monitor handling and more widget controls

+If you build something useful, please open a Pull Request so everyone can benefit.

 ## Requirements